 The mixed blanket method requires to rake or till 6 inches of soil and then apply the sealant as if you were seeding or fertilizing.
 Rake again to mix the bentonite into the ground and compact the ground.
 Remember to add the water in a steady flow to prevent disturbing the layer of product you just created.

 Let’s start by explaining how polymeric sealant products work.
-The polymer molecule (which is called anionic polyacrylamide) is a man-made product that, as its name says, has negatively charged ions, giving the polymers ability to attract positively charged clay cations.
+The polymer molecule (which is called anionic polyacrylamide) is a man-made product derived from plants, that, as its name says, has negatively charged ions, giving the polymers ability to attract positively charged clay cations.
 So yes, they actually attract the existing clay in your pond for the sealing process!
 In combination with a man-made polymer.
 What do we think?
 Well, we think that if the clay alone can work for you, why use a man-made product?
 Of course, this depends on each particular case and while bentonite sealer might be best for some cases, soilfloc can beat us in other cases.
-It all depends on the customers project.
+It all depends on the customer’s project.

 Is there a better product choice between polymer sealants like soilfloc and bentonite pond sealer?
 We believe there is, but it will depend on your particular project needs and your personal interests.
-While polymer products may be required in some cases, if you are hesitant between these 2 types of pond sealer products give us a call.
+While polymer products may be required in some cases, if you are hesitant between these 2 types of pond sealant products give us a call.
 We will honestly tell you if bentonite is not the best choice for your project (yes, integrity is one of our core values).